 WHAT ARE MY TOTAL EXPENSES?

 Write down all your fixed expenses, variable expenses, debts, and non-essential expenses and add up the total.
-This total will be your base expenditure for the month.
+This total will be how much your spending each month.

 EARN MORE THAN YOU SPEND

 The only way to create a workable budget is to adhere to this one simple rule: Earn more than you spend.
 If you cannot do that then you will have to spend less.
 How?
-Check out some of my most popular blog posts that will help you reduce your expenses and help you earn extra money.
+Check out some of my most popular blog posts that will help you reduce your expenses and I included resources to help you earn extra money!